roiholtzman/MpembaPhaseTransitionsData/README.md

 # MpembaPhaseTransitionsData

-Data generated for the paper "Landau Theory for the Mpemba Effect Through Phase Transitions"
+This repository contains the data denerated for the Supporting Information of the paper "Landau Theory for the Mpemba Effect Through Phase Transitions".